- RECIPE INDEX

-Sometimes I think you know what your body needs when you're ill, so this is a rough guide for you.
+Sometimes I think you know what your body needs when you've had a tummy bug, so this is a rough guide for you.
 But be warned - if you are sick after eating anything on this list - it's not my fault!
 You still have an icky tummy!
 I'm not a medical professional or dietician or magician, just a Mean Mother!

 The best advice is to eat bland foods.
+Let's start with the foods you should avoid when you've had a stomach bug.
 Leave caffeine and alcohol, fatty and spicy foods for those with a strong constitution.
 You are currently weak and fragile and want to avoid the bathroom.

 1. TOAST, TOAST, TOAST